chenzeyu/CZPicker/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+If you are using swift, please refer to [CZPicker Swift Demo](https://gist.github.com/chenzeyu/6d19a343ffc8d6530fd0)

 To show the picker, simply adding the following code:

 ```objective-c